 Assistive technology (AT) is any tool that helps individuals with disabilities perform tasks more effectively, easily, or independently.
 Below you will find information on the various assistive technology software and devices offered at the University of Delaware through the Office of Disability Services.
 Any student or employee at the University of Delaware who thinks they many benefit from Assistive Technology is encouraged to contact the DSS office to discuss eligibility.

 DSS has a limited amount of Livescribe Echo Smartpens to loan out to students.
 The Smartpen is a ballpoint pen with an embedded computer and digital audio recorder.
 When used with Livescribe notebook paper, it records everything you write, hear, or say.
 Replay your lectures by simply tapping on the notes.
 You can transfer your notes and audio to your computer for fast and easy access.
 Learn more about Livescribe Echo Smartpen

-Kurzweil 3000 is an assistive technology text to speech learning tool that supports the concept of Universal Design for Learning.
-It contains a powerful suite of reading, writing, test-taking, and study skills tools that make curriculum accessible to all students.
-Kurzweil Education’s text-to-speech software offers a multisensory approach and multiple means of access to text – whether in print, online, or in digital formats.
-Learn more about Kurzweil 3000
+Kurzweil 3000 is an assistive technology text-to-speech learning tool that supports the concept of Universal Design for Learning.
+It contains a powerful suite of reading, writing, test-taking, and study skills tools that make the curriculum accessible to all students.
+Kurzweil Education’s text-to-speech software offers a multisensory approach and multiple means of access to text – whether in print, online or digital formats.